 This c.18 foot high Grade II listed landmark standing on the top of Kerridge Hill overlooking Bollington and Rainow is visible for miles around.
 Its image provides the logo (above right) for the town of Bollington.
 The small rectangle in the logo represents the door that used to provide entry.

 White Nancy was actually built as a summer house by the Gaskell family, who lived below the hill at Ingersley Hall, in about 1815.
 It is stone built with external rendering and regularly painted white in order to maintain its visibility.
 It is thought that it may have been built at that time to commemorate the battle of Waterloo.
 Internally there is a seat all round the wall with a large table in the centre.
 The table is circular, cut from a single piece of stone.
+Before Nancy was built the site was occupied by a beacon described by Marriott in his work on the Antiquities of Lyme 1810, as a small rotund of brick.
+These beacons were erected on high points all over England in which fires could be let to warn people of invasion.

 It is believed to have been constructed by a man named Dod who is supposed to have celebrated his work by enjoying a tot of brandy and then reciting a jingle: